JMJCRHTS/Scheduler/README.md

 # Interview Scheduler

 Interview scheduler is a single page application built with React that allows users to book and cancel interviews.
 We combine a concise API with a WebSocket server to build a realtime experience.
-This project utilizes React, Jest, Cypress, Storybook and WebSockets to deploy a production build.
+This project utilizes a combination of React, Jest, Cypress, Storybook, WebSockets, Webpack, Babel and Axios to deploy the build.

 ## App Interface